Help your potential matches find common interests.

 Cooking is something of a hobby which I've pursued on and off; just

 lately it's been more on.
 I'm currently discovering a

-language skills usually mean I get something other than what I
+usually mean I get something completely different from what I

 And, of course, I love a nice curry.
 And I know where to get the